dogethereum/wdoge-deprecated/README.md

 2. The admin argument is the initial administrator account.
 3. The `_data` parameter is the ABI encoded call to the initializer function in the logic contract.

-Run `jq .contracts.dogeToken.proxyConstructorArgs deployment/your-network/deployment.json` to get them.
+Run `jq .contracts.wDoge.proxyConstructorArgs deployment/your-network/deployment.json` to get them.

 With all these you can now verify the proxy contract: